tormath1/goback/README.md

 ## Todo

   * [ ] create a file / sqlite in order to keep current cron entries
+  * [ ] remove a cron job, waiting for next release of cron lib

 ## Getting started